syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/orientations.md

 # Orientations in ##Platform_Name## Timeline control

-The [orientation](../api/timeline#orientation) property in the Timeline control allows you to specify the layout direction of the Timeline.
+The Timeline control supports the display of items in both horizontal and vertical direction by using the [orientation](../api/timeline#orientation).

-## Horizontal

-The Timeline items can be arranged along a horizontal axis, with each item positioned sequentially from left to right by setting the [orientation](../api/timeline#orientation) property to `Horizontal`.

-{% if page.publishingplatform == "typescript" %}

-{% tabs %}
-{% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/timeline/orientations/horizontal/index.ts %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/timeline/orientations/horizontal/index.html %}
-{% endhighlight %}
-{% highlight html tabtitle="styles.css" %}
-{% include code-snippet/timeline/orientations/horizontal/styles.css %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/timeline/orientations/horizontal" %}

-{% elsif page.publishingplatform == "javascript" %}

-{% tabs %}
-{% highlight js tabtitle="index.js" %}
-{% include code-snippet/timeline/orientations/horizontal/index.js %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/timeline/orientations/horizontal/index.html %}
-{% endhighlight %}
-{% highlight html tabtitle="styles.css" %}
-{% include code-snippet/timeline/orientations/horizontal/styles.css %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/timeline/orientations/horizontal" %}
-{% endif %}

 ## Vertical

-By setting the [orientation](../api/timeline#orientation) property to `Vertical`, the timeline items can be arranged from top to bottom manner.
-By default, the Timeline items are displayed in `vertical` orientation.
+You can display the items one below the other vertically by setting the [orientation](../api/timeline#orientation) property to `Vertical`.
+By default, the items are displayed in vertical orientation.

 {% if page.publishingplatform == "typescript" %}